-For successful candidates, the College will retain information generated through online searches for the duration of the individual's employment and in accordance with its Retention of Records Policy after employment ends.
+For successful candidates, the College will retain information generated through online searches for the duration of the individual's working relationship with the College and in accordance with its Retention of Records Policy when it ends.

 For unsuccessful candidates, the College retains the information generated from online searches for six months from the date on which they are informed their application was unsuccessful, after which it will be securely destroyed.